raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/generating-iterables.md

 We don't do that explicitly, but `for (let element of collection)` invokes `collection`'s `[Symbol.iterator]` method, and thus `mapIterableWith` returns an iterable that invokes `collection`'s `[Symbol.iterator]`, just as we wish.
 And it is simpler and easier to read.

 We can do the same thing with our other operations.
-Here's the complete set of operations rewritten as generators:
+Here're `filterIterableWith` and `untilIterableWith`, rewritten as generators:

 {:lang="js"}
 ~~~~~~~~